Download the full 20-page Directory (1.2MB)

 Scottish Glass Celebrated in a Year Long Event

-In 2010, 400 years of glassmaking is being celebrated in Scotland with a whole year of events.
+In 2010, 400 years of glassmaking was celebrated in Scotland with a whole year of events.
 This press announcement gives you the first news of the programme.

-An international conference will take place at Edinburgh College of Art from 1st to 4th October 2010.
-In addition to a wide variety of speakers, there will be three days of demonstrations for specialists and the general public, bringing the magic of glass to everyone.
+An international conference took place at Edinburgh College of Art from 1st to 4th October 2010.
+In addition to a wide variety of speakers, there were three days of demonstrations for specialists and the general public, bringing the magic of glass to everyone.
 Scottish glassmakers will be showcasing their work to an international audience during this event.

-Every museum and gallery in the country had been contacted and they are being encouraged to mount exhibitions of their Scottish glass collections during the year.
-Several pledges of support have already been made by some of the most important museums in the country.
+Every museum and gallery in the country had been contacted and were encouraged to mount exhibitions of their Scottish glass collections during the year.
+Several pledges of support were made by some of the most important museums in the country.

 Subscribe to the mailing list.